kc101010/Research-Improving-Device-Drivers/Presentation/Presentation notes.md

 ## Device Drivers & Problems (2 min)

+Drivers are found within a majority of OS' if not all Refer to slides
+Unfortunately they do suffer from range of issues - one of the most major being the continued use of C

+Memory safety: will discuss this more broadly

 ## Project Aim (1 min)

 Original intent was to create a generic USB mouse... it was then found that RFL project is maybe not quite at that stage so the aim has shifted to highlight the benefits for Linux but is not too dissimilar.
+Will expand on some of this later...

 ## Rust (3 min)

 One of the main components in this project, especially with regard to development, is Rust for Linux.
 As a bit of background....
-+ Builds on groundwork laid by gaynor and co in 2019
++ Builds on groundwork laid by gaynor and thomas in 2019
 + Started 2020
 + Recently incorporated into Linux with kernel version 6.1
++ Development continues, updates provided via Zulip and their own mailing list

 Rust is a relatively young system language focused on memory safety
 + Invented by Graydon Hoare, released 2015